Mesker Park Zoo and Botanic Garden: Lake Victoria

 Lake Victoria is home to wild resident and migrating birds, as well as turtles and fish.
 Visitors can walk along two sides of the lake, or rent paddle boats to explore the lake during warmer months.
 This is the largest lake in the zoo, and is the feature around which the zoo was built.

 African Panorama

 African Panorama is a set of enclosures built around a large, open African savanna exhibit, with observation platforms at the top of the hill, or a trail visitors can use at the bottom.
-The main exhibit features Abyssinian ground hornbills, ostriches, greater kudu and sitatunga.
-A smaller exhibit feature a giant anteater and Patagonian mara.
+The main exhibit features Abyssinian ground hornbills, ostriches,greater kudu and sitatunga.
+Smaller exhibits feature a giant anteater, Patagonian mara, turkey vulture and blue duikers.

 Botanical features

 In addition to the live plants inside Amazonia, the grounds of the Mesker Park Zoo feature several gardens designed for guest experience, as well as plants specifically cultivated for zoo animal consumption.
 Zookeepers harvest these plants throughout the year as part of their animals' diets.

 Each year, in February, a variety of orchids line the Amazonia exhibit as part of the Orchid Escape event.
 There is also a plant sale fundraiser in the spring, where guests can purchase young specimens of plants seen throughout the zoo.